sisl/AA228-CS238-Student/README.md

 Notes:
 - The starter code is there to help, but you're free to use any language.
-- Use `example.gph` to validate your Bayesian scoring algorithm, not your structured learning algorithm.
+- Use `example.gph` to validate your Bayesian scoring algorithm, not your structure learning algorithm.

 <sup>1</sup>https://cran.r-project.org/web/packages/titanic/titanic.pdf
 <br>